KirstenAli/stickgame/README.md

 # stickgame
-Beat this game and I will paypal you €50
+Beat this game and I will PayPal you €50